 Remember, compression or not, badly fitting gear can ruin a run.
 Compression socks are sized by calf and ankle circumference, so make sure you measure your calves for proper sizing, otherwise, you won’t get the proper compression levels (i.e. 15-20 mmHg, 22-32 mmHg) and benefits.
 A proper fit will also prevent the garment from moving or slipping while you’re running.

 Compression Socks We Recommend for Running

 CEP Compression applies more than 60 years of experience with German design, research, and manufacturing to create high-tech, high-quality athletic compression gear engineered for intelligent athletes looking to improve their performance and have a shorter recovery phase.

 With targeted compression throughout the foot that provides support, improves shoe fit, and reduces swelling, try the CEP Women’s Dynamic+ No Show Socks.

 Try the CEP Men’s Dynamic+ Short Socks.
 Perfect for the athlete looking for added support and an improved shoe fit, with targeted compression in the foot and ankle area provide support while reducing the instance of swelling.

-Experience the comfort and powerful combination of performance-enhancing Merino and recovery-enhancing compression with Smartwool’s PhD Run Graduated Compression Ultra Light Socks, available for both men and women.
+Experience the comfort and powerful combination of performance-enhancing Merino and recovery-enhancing compression with Smartwool’s PhD Run Graduated Compression Ultra Light Socks, available for men and women.

 Try the Injinji 2.0 Compression OTC Sock.
 Featuring a 5 Toe Fit System combined with a graduated lower leg compression design that enhances circulation, accelerates recovery of muscle force capacity and reduces delayed onset muscle soreness (DOMS).